-

 Wherstead, St Mary's

 St Mary’s Church is situated on a private farm road.
 The church boasts magnificent views of the river Orwell.
-There has been a church on this site from as early as 1086.
+There was a church on this site in 1086, although the fine Norman Arch and patches of Anglo Saxon Stonework in the walls hints that the church is earlier.
+It sits in the corner of a roman Enclosure, and overlooks the River Orwell, giving magnificent views down the river.
 The Church building was completely restored at the beginning of the twentieth century.